 Exemption for Laboratory and Analytical Uses

-The laboratory exemption allows the continued production and import of small amounts of class I ozone depleting substances (ODSs) for chemicals used in essential laboratory and analytical methods (defined by 40 CFR Subpart A, Appendix G).
+The laboratory exemption allows the continued production and import of small amounts of class I ozone depleting substances (ODSs) for chemicals used in essential laboratory and analytical methods.

 "Laboratory uses" include: equipment calibration; use as extraction solvents, diluents or carriers for chemical analysis; biochemical research; inert solvents for chemical reactions, as a carrier or laboratory chemical; and other critical analytical and laboratory purposes.

 Any distributor of laboratory supplies receiving an essential use exemption for sale to laboratory customers must keep records and submit reports according to 40 CFR 82.13.
 In short, distributors must:

 - Report quarterly the quantity received of each controlled substance from each producer or importer;

 - Report quarterly the quantity of each controlled substance purchased by each laboratory customer whose certification was previously provided to the distributor; and